Caesar11SL/animal-sightings-front/README.md

 - Ability to add upload photos from files.

 ### End-Goal
-Ability where users have a smooth GUI and full crud for person post/comments.
+Ability where users have a smooth GUI and full crud for personal post/comments.
 Along with a big map filled with markers through out the world!

 ### Back-end repo : [Here](https://github.com/Caesar11SL/Animal-Sightings)